This is a guest post from my good friend Cheesebeard, he talks about how his mindset changed throughout the Triple Crown.

 Despite this increase in confidence, the 2 weeks leading up to the trail, the same thing happened as before the AT.
 I no longer could talk about it, I was terrified.
 The day we drove out to the southern terminus I bought myself a cold brew coffee and couldn’t drink it.
 I was sick to my stomach with nerves.
 BUT, literally 6 miles in and I felt like I was home.
 I had so much fun on the PCT, it was a totally different experience to the AT.
 That trail is by far my favorite, it was the perfect place to learn photography, being constantly steeped in its beauty.
 I say on the PCT I built up who I am as a person and reaffirmed how I want to live my life.

 The months leading up to the trail I was confident and excited.
 However, I had been talking to a girl I’d met in Finland and then later traveled Central America with.
 I had started to develop serious feelings for her.
 All of a sudden I realized that I didn’t really want to go out and do this trail.
 I wanted to go to Finland and figure out what we had going on between us.
-But, I knew that I would never have a better opportunity to do this trail.
+But, I knew that I would never have a better opportunity to do this trail and finish the Triple Crown.
 I had SO many friends doing it with me and I don’t like thru hiking alone.

 So to recap:

 The PCT: Built-up who I am